VictorTrustyDev/EVMOS-sample-scripts/evmos-on-docker/README.md

 #### Wants to custom chain id, etc...
 Modify the [env.sh](https://github.com/VictorTrustyDev/EVMOS-sample-scripts/blob/main/env.sh) file

-Performance: 2 networks created by this sample can run smoothly in a 4 core 4 gb ram machine
+Performance: 2 networks created by this sample can run in parallel smoothly in a 4 core 4 gb ram machine